What is an Orthopaedic Surgeon?

 What does an Orthopaedic Surgeon do?

-Following his or her assessment of a patient’s condition, an orthopaedic surgeon may recommend surgery or a non-surgical treatment, such as the external fixation to a limb of a mechanical device or apparatus.
+Following the assessment of a patient, an orthopaedic surgeon may recommend surgery, or a non-surgical treatment such as the external fixation to a limb of a mechanical device or apparatus.

 What is the workplace of an Orthopaedic Surgeon like?

-The OR or operating room is the primary arena for an orthopaedic surgeon.
-It is here where he or she performs major procedures such as spine surgery, total joint replacement, or the repair of shattered bones caused by trauma.
+The OR, or operating room, is the primary arena for an orthopaedic surgeon.
+It is here where major procedures are performed, such as spinal surgery, total joint replacement, or the repair of shattered bones caused by trauma.

 Minor surgeries include outpatient procedures such as casting broken bones or arthroscopic surgery conducted by inserting an endoscope or arthroscope into the joint via a small incision.
-The orthopaedic surgeon specializing in sports medicine, for instance, would likely conduct his or her practice at a private clinic.
+The orthopaedic surgeon specializing in sports medicine, for instance, would likely conduct their practice at a private clinic.